It looks like surrogacy could be an amazing option for you!

-Gestational surrogacy is still a rather new family-building process, and there is a lot of conflicting information on the internet about exactly what it takes to be a gestational surrogate.
+Gestational surrogacy is still a rather new family-building process.
 Not only are surrogacy laws inconsistent from state to state, but many surrogacy professionals also set slightly different surrogate requirements.

-If you’re interested in becoming a surrogate, you probably know there are a few general requirements that every woman must meet.
-These are the non-negotiables, so to say — the circumstances that must exist for a woman to move forward with her surrogacy dreams.
+If you’re interested in becoming a surrogate, you probably know there are a few general qualifications that every woman must meet.
 Typically, a prospective surrogate must:

 Surrogacy requirements are very serious — and they exist for a reason.
 But, it’s common for prospective surrogates to contact surrogacy professionals even if they don’t meet these requirements.
 For example, you may know a family member or friend who has asked you to be their surrogate.
 And, even though you may not meet all of the stated requirements, your intended parents are comfortable moving forward with a journey with you.